 Visit the Louisiana Department of Health website to see a current list of vaccine locations.
 Nonprofits and local organizations around the state are offering free rides to and from vaccine sites.
 If transportation is a challenge for you, call the statewide 211 network to ask about programs near you.

 Get the vaccine that’s available to you soonest.
 There are three types of COVID-19 vaccines being given in Louisiana.
-The Pfizer vaccine is available to people ages 12 and older, and the Moderna and Johnson & Johnson vaccines are available to people ages 18 and older.
+The Pfizer vaccine is available to people ages 5 and older, and the Moderna and Johnson & Johnson vaccines are available to people ages 18 and older.
 All three vaccines were reviewed under the same thorough, scientific process before the U.S. Food and Drug Administration (FDA) authorized them to be given to patients.
 And, all three were found safe and effective at preventing deaths and severe outcomes from COVID-19.
 The main difference is the dose amount – Pfizer and Moderna vaccines require two shots to get maximum protection, and the Johnson & Johnson vaccine is a single shot.
 Unless your healthcare provider has advised you to get a specific vaccine type because of age, allergies or other concerns, get whichever shot you can.
 The FDA has given full approval to the Pfizer vaccine.
 The Moderna and Johnson & Johnson vaccine are available under emergency use authorization.
-Those vaccine makers are also applying for full FDA approval, which could happen later this year.
+Those vaccine makers are also applying for full FDA approval.

 It’s important to get information about COVID-19 and the vaccine from trustworthy sources.
 Do not just go by what you hear others talking about or see posted online.
 Some sources you can visit are: